Updated: June 9, 2023

-I’m in my early 20’s now that’s why I understand very well how much we want to explore the world around us.
+I’m in my early 20s now, and that’s why I understand very well how much we want to explore the world around us.

 We want to go to different places, start a business, enroll in different courses that interest us, try this and that… but the fact is all of these will require money to do.

 Building a buffer fund might be hard for you, I understand that.
 But as you develop the habit of saving, it will be easier for you to continue doing it along the way because you will see as well the advantage of it in any journey that you want to take.